 This is a brief recording of the electrical activity in the heart.
 Many animals with heart disease have abnormal electrical activity which may or may not require treatment.

 - Chest Radiograph

-This is an x-ray of the heart and lungs.
-This test will provide information about the size and shape of the heart as well as giving us information about the health status of the lungs.
+This test will provide information about the size and shape of the heart and provide insight into the health status of the lungs.

 - Holter monitor/event recorder

 These devices record long periods of the heart’s electrical activity, usually 24 hours to several days.

 This is the most comprehensive test a Cardiologist can perform.
 It is an ultrasound of the heart.
 Our Board Certified Cardiologists use a state-of-the-art human echocardiography machine which provides vital information about the structure and function of the heart.